-At North Harbour Hockey we develop and appoint umpires Junior Umpires across both our Summer and Winter Competition formats.
-We appoint to our Primary and Intermediate competitions based at our hub, The National Hockey Centre and the Hibiscus Coast Primary Competition.
+At North Harbour we develop and appoint umpires to our Primary and Intermediate competitions based at our hub, The National Hockey Centre and at the Hibiscus Coast Silverdale turf.

 In spring and summer NHHA appoint to a range of programmes and competitions with the first umpiring opportunity taking place in the Term 3 Holidays.